jbush001/NyuziToolchain/README.md

 This is a toolchain for an an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).
-It includes a C/C++ compiler, assembler, and linker based on the LLVM compiler infrastructure, clang compiler, and mclinker projects.
+It includes a C/C++ compiler, assembler, and linker based on the LLVM, clang, and mclinker projects.

 ## Building